Code of Ethics:

 • Speak and act in ways that honor the dignity and value of every individual; in our communication both verbal and non verbal we should be reinforcing the perfection of all of our members, their innate wisdom and that of the sacrament.

-• We must always demonstrate respect for the cultural and religious values of all members of our Psanctuary community.
-While we encourage staff and members to incorporate their personal practices in our services, both members and staff should always refrain from imposing their own personal belief system upon any member or fellow staff.
+• We encourage Ministers, staff and members to incorporate their personal practices in our services, we should always refrain from imposing our own personal belief system upon any member or fellow staff.

-• Psanctuary staff must remain mindful of a perceived and at times real imbalance of power in the Staff/Member relationship and refrain from exploitation of that imbalance.
+• Psanctuary Ministers and staff must remain mindful of a perceived and at times real imbalance of power in the Minister/Staff/Member relationship and refrain from exploitation of that imbalance.

 • Avoid or correct any conflicts of interest or appearance of conflicting interest(s); these conflicts could involve business, personal or romantic relationships.
 Membership to Psanctuary Church for staff and members is a privilege not to be exploited.